 Joint and minor accounts might require the information and biometrics of more than one person.
-In that case, all parties involved would need the provide all the information required of them.
-These are mostly, the ID, physical and mailing address, and biometrics.
+In that case, all parties involved would need to provide all the information required of them.
+These are mostly the ID, physical and mailing address, and biometrics.

 Checking Vs Savings Account: Which Should You Open?

 You might be wondering if you should open a savings or checking account, or open both.
 The truth is, both are accounts with distinct but beneficial features.
-They are therefore ideal for different situations and possess distinct features.
-Knowing how each account operates can help you decide which to for.
+They are therefore ideal for different situations.
+Knowing how each account operates can help you decide which one to choose.

 Savings accounts are specifically for putting money that you are not using aside, so you can earn interest while the money is tucked away safely with the bank.